 About This Plant

 Pruning helps to maintain a healthy specimen, especially around cars and close to buildings; cedar elm tends to drop branches during high winds.
-Pruning cuts should only be made at a bud or branch; in general, focus on minimizing the number of dead, damaged, or rubbing limbs and removing co-dominant branching.
+Focus on minimizing the number of dead, damaged, or rubbing limbs and removing co-dominant branching.
 As with any tree, remove no more than 25% of the canopy during any five-year cycle.
-In general, leave the upper 2/3 of the crown uncut; avoid removing more than the lowest third of the tree in a single pruning period.
-Mulch with about 2″ of woodchips or pine bark wherever possible.
-(The mulched area should be six feet at minimum.)